mdo/preboot/README.md

 # Preboot

-Preboot is a collection of mixins and variables for LESS to help you quickly code with CSS.
+Preboot is a collection of Less mixins and variables for quickly writing CSS.
+As the precursor to Bootstrap, it servces as a lightweight and interface agnostic approach to kickstarting your next web project.
+Use it how you see fit.